onetwopunch/terraform-google-gsa-encrypter/README.md

 # GSA Encrypter
 Downloading Google Cloud Service Account (GSA) keys is [typically a bad idea](https://medium.com/@jryancanty/stop-downloading-google-cloud-service-account-keys-1811d44a97d9) but sometimes you can't help it.
-For example if you need to create a key to distribute to a CICD system like Jenkins, or you need to give some third party access to Google Cloud without giving them a user account.
+For example if you need to create a key to distribute to a CICD system on-prem like Jenkins, or you need to give some third party access to Google Cloud without giving them a user account.
 If you download the key and directly distribute it, not only is it directly visible to you, but it's in plain text in whatever storage medium you put it in (i.e. GCS, etc).
 A better idea would be to use [GPG](https://gnupg.org/) to download the key and encrypt it such that only the intended party can decrypt it.
 However,